 At Cranberry United Methodist Church we believe that the faith is about people gathered and sent out to love and care for our neighbors.
 Through Bible study, service, worship, and missions, we grow closer to God and one another so that we can better share God's love with the world.

 Everything we do at Cranberry is about fulfilling the vision we believe God has for us:

 All are welcome to join Cranberry UMC as we

 Sundays at 9:00 AM

 1632 Perryman Rd, Aberdeen, MD 21001

 ABOUT OUR CHURCH

 Cranberry United Methodist Church is a loving and welcoming community of faith with a rich and rooted history of serving its neighbors in love.
 Located in Aberdeen, Maryland, Cranberry is a part of the Baltimore-Washington Annual Conference of The United Methodist Church in the Baltimore-Suburban District.
-It is a part of the Cranberry-Presbury Cooperative Parish, in which we share a pastor with Presbury UMC and work together in ministry in a number of ways throughout the year.

 Our church was founded in 1862 by a small group of believers from the Perryman area.
 They met in a one-room schoolhouse, 30 x 24 feet, hauled by 10 yokes of oxen from Sod Run (about two miles below town) to a site just south of the present location.